kingluddite/reactsensei-algolia-blog/content/blog/vim-surround-plugin/index.md

 ---
 title: Vim Surround Plugin
 date: "2020-01-21T23:46:37.121Z"
+description: Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
+The plugin provides mappings to easily delete, change and add such surroundings in pairs.
+While it works under Vim 6, much of the functionality requires Vim 7.
 ---

 ## Vim Surround
 * Is a useful plugin for easily surrounding tags or text with what you want

-### Plugin Description
-Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
-The plugin provides mappings to easily delete, change and add such surroundings in pairs.
-While it works under Vim 6, much of the functionality requires Vim 7.

 This plugin is very powerful for HTML and XML editing, a niche which currently seems underfilled in Vim land.
 (As opposed to HTML/XML *inserting*, for which many plugins are available).
 Adding, changing, and removing pairs of tags simultaneously is a breeze.